UMD-DRASTIC/drastic/README.md

 Provides a guided interface to create a new user.
 You will be asked if this is an administrative user, their password and their email address.

 ```
-indigo user-create
+drastic user-create
 ```

 ### List all users

-Displays a list of all known users within the current indigo system.
+Displays a list of all known users within the current drastic system.

 ```
-indigo user-list
+drastic user-list
 ```

 ### Create a group